vygr/ChrysaLisp/docs/ENVIRONMENT.md

 Why do this ?
 Why bother ?
 Well it allows some very useful things to happen if you know that a symbol has only one object instance no matter how or where that symbol was read in.
-It makes for very fast hash map key searches and find operations if all you need to do is check the address of the objects match rather than compare the character sequences.
+It makes for very fast hash map key searches and find operations if all you need to do is check that the address of the objects match rather than compare the character sequences.

 ### Standard symbols